andrewpbray/141-course-materials/labs/11-poisson-regression.md

 ### Exploratory Data Analysis

+Let’s start with an investigation of `theses`, the data data that you collected at the beginning of the semester.

 2. Create three visualizations that help you learn about the phenomenon of senior thesis checkouts.
 As a reminder, here is a tool kit of `ggplot()` layers that you’ve used before: